pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What sort of emotions (rage, anger, sorrow, etc.) do you think are inappropriate for people to express publicly?

-# Guns
-* What are your thoughts on handguns that serve no other real purpose than shooting people?
-* How do you feel about having guns in your home?
-* Have you ever shot a gun?
-* Have you ever stolen anything?
-Why?
-Were you caught?
-* What Ethical Dilemmas Have You Faced?
-* Have You Ever Had to Make a Sacrifice to Help Someone You Care About?
-* Have You Ever Donated Your Time, Talents, Possessions or Money to Support Anyone in Need?
-* When Is the Last Time You Did Something Nice for a Stranger?
-* Have You Ever 'Paid It Forward'?
-* How Trustworthy Are You?
-* How Comfortable Are You With Lying?
-* When Do You Lie?
-* Have You Ever Lied to Your Parents or Done Something Behind Their Backs?
-* Have You Ever Taken Something You Weren't Supposed To?
-* Do You Ever Eavesdrop?
-* How Much Do You Gossip?

 # Drugs
 * If You Drink or Use Drugs, Do Your Parents Know?